mpkocher/pydantic-cli/README.md

 ```

+This will metadata (e.g., title, description) will be communicated in the `--help` of the commandline tool.

 ## Hooks into the CLI Execution

+There are three core hooks into the customization of CLI execution.

 - exception handler (log or write to stderr and map specific exception classes to integer exit codes)
 - prologue handler (pre-execution hook)